isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-baseline-for-publishing.md

 ---
-title: Use Map Collection for output generation
+title: Work with Baseline
-description: Learn how to Use Map Collection for output generation
+description: Learn how to Work wit Baseline
 ---

 # Work with Baseline {#id1825FI0J0PF}